How To Find A Physician to Treat Lyme Disease

 In the course of seeking help for their troubling symptoms, a person may have received the diagnosis of “chronic Lyme disease” by a practitioner.
 The person may also have come to that diagnosis on her or his own after seeking answers on the web or through various Lyme disease advocacy groups in the United States and Canada.
 If either the prescribed therapy falls short of expectations or a second opinion about the diagnosis of “chronic Lyme disease” is desired, a board-certified specialist in Infectious Diseases (ID) is often consulted.
 ID specialists across the country–even in areas where Lyme disease is uncommon–often have experience in dealing with the question of whether a disorder is “chronic Lyme disease” or not.
 If there is another explanation, the physician with this training and experience is usually competent to explore with you other treatment options.
 Of course, if these more general symptoms, like fatigue, are accompanied by disorder of a particular body part or system, e.g., a joint problem or neurological disorder, then physicians in specialties like rheumatology and neurology, as the case may be, may be more appropriate.

-“Castle Connolly Best Doctors” http://www.castleconnolly.com/ provides an excellent way to find a local physician who is board certified in the specialty of infectious diseases.
-Select “Infectious Diseases” as the specialty, and then give your zip code (or city), as well as your State.
-In some cases, the physician has elected not to post his/her name and address on this web site; you then may have to consult your local telephone directory to get that information.
+The reference “Castle Connolly Best Doctors” provides an excellent way to find local physicians who are board certified in various specialties such as infectious diseases, rheumatology, neurology etc. Here, perhaps a good first choice would be to select “Infectious Diseases” as the specialty, and then give your zip code (or city), as well as your state.